21 Oct 7 Guidelines Successful Companies Follow For Sustainable Growth

 You know you’re at a strategic inflection point when growth stops — or even reverses.
 That can be a terrifying moment in the life of an entrepreneur or the life cycle of a company.
 But if you recognize the inflection point for what it is, you can navigate it successfully.

-In some cases, this means innovating a change in your product to realign your offering with your target market.
-Other times, you may need to make improvements to the processes within your marketing funnel — or invent something entirely new to meet the needs of your ideal customer.
+In some cases, navigating an inflection point means innovating a change in your product to realign your offering with your target market.
+For example, this type of innovation happened when Netflix stopped mailing out DVDs and started delivering content via the Internet instead.
+Other times, you may need to make improvements to the processes within your marketing funnel.
+For example, many companies have started using popular platforms as logins instead of requiring customers to go through a lengthy signup process to improve the onboarding experience.
+Or again, you might need to invent something entirely new to meet the needs of your ideal customer, such as InfraGauge did to improve safety measures in the dangerous field of drilling for oil.

 Regardless of the size of your company, if it is built on the foundation of the growth framework, and if your people are grounded in a growth mindset and have access to the right training and education, you should be able to navigate these inflection points successfully.
 Approach each one as an opportunity to transform your company into a competitive digital leader — by creating a customer-centric culture and encouraging collaboration between your various teams (marketing, technology, product development, sales, etc.), you will find ways to create the economies of scale that lead to sustainable growth.